 Fees can quickly eat away at a teen’s hard-earned money, especially if they’re using a non-network ATM to make withdrawals.
 You may want to find accounts that offer no or low monthly fees, ATM fees, overdraft fees and non-sufficient funds (NSF) fees.

-If you prefer digital banking to visiting a brick-and-mortar branch, be sure to check out the account’s online and mobile platforms.
+Whether you prefer online vs. traditional banking, be sure to check out the financial institution’s web and mobile platforms.
 It’s likely both parent and child will be using these tools on a regular basis.

-Though having a checking or cash management account can be a big step toward financial independence, it might be helpful to put some parental controls on a minor’s account.
+Though having a checking or cash management account can be a big step toward financial independence, it can be wise to put some parental controls on a minor’s account.
 Many accounts allow parents to monitor their child’s transactions so they can offer timely guidance.

 Will the money in the account be insured by the FDIC or NCUA?
 Will your personal and financial information be protected from unauthorized access with two-factor or multi-factor authentication?
 If one of your reasons for using a bank account is to keep your money safe, these can be important questions to ask.

-You generally can open a bank account at any age — although minors typically must share a joint account with a parent or guardian until they turn 18.
+Though there is likely a minimum age to open a bank account on your own (typically 18), minors can generally share a joint account with a parent or guardian until then.
 There are several types of accounts that kids and their parents might consider depending on their needs and goals, so it’s important to do a little research before choosing an account.

-For example, you might want to prioritize the account’s APY (Annual Percentage Yield) if you hope to grow your money.
-But if you’re going to use the account to make purchases and pay bills, or you expect to make cash withdrawals regularly, you might want to focus on low fees and easy access to a wide network of ATMs.
+For example, you might want to prioritize the account’s APY if you hope to grow the money on deposit.
+But if the account is for daily spending, you might want to focus on low fees and easy access to a wide network of ATMs.

 Photo credit: iStock/Chaay_Tee